-Keep in mind New Zealand’s Freedom Camping Act of 2011, which affords campers the right to camp in public spaces free of charge and outlines the expectations on them, such as being responsible, not littering not encroaching on private property.
+Keep in mind New Zealand’s Freedom Camping Act of 2011, which affords campers the right to camp in public spaces free of charge and outlines their expectations, such as being responsible, not littering, not infringing on private property.

-Finally, make sure you understand the rules of the road, including speed limits and NZ-specific quirks such as one-lane bridges and roundabouts (important for those visiting from other parts of the world), so that you are safe and don’t get into any trouble.
+Finally, make sure you understand the road rules, including speed limits and NZ-specific quirks such as one-lane bridges and roundabouts (important for those visiting from other parts of the world), so that you are safe and don’t get into any trouble.